Sunday, October 20, 2024

 Netline says that the C-Suite is 21% more likely to want to read a White Paper, than the rest of their B2B audience.

 Remember that this is a blog post, so I will keep it succinct.
 However, I will add one last trend that everyone in B2B marketing is talking about: team development and team building.
-You need to attract and retain some of these top marketing skills in your team, to thrive in 2024 and beyond.

-And even more importantly, as part of this trend, you need to be aware of, the exponential rise in freelancers and contractors
+Even more importantly, as part of this trend, you need to be aware of, the exponential rise in freelancers and contractors

 In 2023, 52% of Gen Z workers and 43% of Millennials were freelancers.
 The shift is catching on globally: